 You won’t have to worry about confusing legal documents or talking to insurance adjusters.
 We take care of it all while keeping you informed every step of the way.
 This is part of our commitment to providing comprehensive support, allowing you to heal without added stress.

-Moving Toward a Settlement or Trial
+Step 3: Negotiating a Settlement or Preparing for Trial

 Most personal injury cases are resolved through a settlement, but we prepare every case as if it’s going to trial.
 This aggressive preparation signals to the railroad company and their insurers that we are serious.
 Our attorneys are skilled negotiators who will fight for a settlement that covers all of your damages, including medical bills, lost wages, and future care needs.